 Generate leads | Number of generated leads contacts |

-Generate leads | Number of opportunities created |
+Generate opportunities | Number of opportunities created |

 Maximize the quality of generated leads | Number of qualified leads created / total number of actual leads created |